mingqianghan/SoilSensorFirmwareAndInterface/README.md

 # Soil Sensor Firmware and Interface

-This repository contains the **C firmware** for a dielectric soil sensor system and a **Python-based interface** for data acquisition and communication with the above-ground host.
+This repository contains the **C firmware** for a dielectric soil sensor system and a **Python-based interface** for data acquisition and communication with the aboveground host.
 The code is part of a project for **real-time monitoring of soil moisture and nutrients**.

 ---